 Securities markets have a high level of price and volume volatility, and the market price of securities of many companies have experienced wide fluctuations in price which have not necessarily been related to the operating performance, underlying asset values or prospects of such companies.
-Factors unrelated to the financial performance or prospects of the Company include global macroeconomic developments, the financial performance or prospects of the Company include global macroeconomic developments, and market perceptions of the attractiveness of particular industries.
+Factors unrelated to the financial performance or prospects of the Company include global macroeconomic developments, and market perceptions of the attractiveness of particular industries.
 There can be no assurance that continued fluctuations in the price of nickel or cobalt will not occur.
 As a result of any of these factors, the market price of the shares at any given point in time may not accurately reflect the long-term value of the Company.